Located in Perth, Western Australia.

 3. Choose Honey That Aligns with Your Market and Product Needs

-• Functional food & supplement brands should prioritize stable bioactivity and proven prebiotic effects (e.g., Western Australian Jarrah).
+• Functional food & supplement brands should prioritise stable bioactivity and proven prebiotic effects (e.g., Western Australian Jarrah).

 • Medical and pharmaceutical industries should look for high TA scores and independent verification of antimicrobial strength.